 Transition To Gray Hair With Lowlights

-The transition to gray hair with lowlights is done by adding streaks of your virgin hair’s tone to your look to create the most natural-looking contrast.
+To create the most natural-looking contrast, the transition to gray hair with lowlights is done by adding streaks of your virgin hair’s tone to your look.
 We also love this method because it’s low maintenance and doesn’t require as many salon visits as highlights do.
 While highlights strip hair of color before applying the desired tone, lowlights ask that you simply add in dimension.
 Gray hair is naturally stripped of color.

 Some examples of transitioning to grey hair with lowlights:

 Keep it elegant yet stylish by creating a light and dark color contrast.
 Go for a pixie-bob haircut and choose an icy gray hue as the base shade.
 Chunky bits of steel gray contrasting with the lighter strands complete this natural look.